machkev/FinTech-Case-Study-Stash/README.md

 * **Millennial, first-time users are signing up**: While the majority of millennials are skeptical of the stock market, Stash has had early success tapping this market.
 Stash said 86% of its customers in July were first-time investors.
 * **Customer growth**: Stash had 982,800 customer accounts averaging 1,194 account adds a day since receiving SEC approval.
 Client accounts skyrocketed following the launch of a B2B service, growing 531% in Q1’17.
 In October 2017, Stash reported the company had approximately 1.2M customers.
-* **AUM growth**: Stash had USD 125M of assets under management (AUM) with the average customer account at $127.
+* **AUM growth**: Stash had $125M of assets under management (AUM) with the average customer account at $127.
 While AUM per account was far lower than its competitors, Stash says new customers were growing their accounts at a faster and faster pace.
 * **Product strategy**: Stash’s product differs from the typical Robo-advisor by focusing on letting users invest very small sums, which appeals to people who would otherwise stay out of the market.
 The company has also emphasized financial education as a means of engaging users.
 * **Future Plans**: Stash was planning to launch a free bank account service through a partnership with an undisclosed bank, slated for Q1’18.
 This will allow customers to store their savings in an FDIC insured account and directly invest on Stash.
 Stash is also planning on expanding into retirement services in Q4’17 and working on a desktop platform.
 This suggests an interest in going after an older demographic, and making sure Stash’s existing customers can build retirement portfolios with the company.
 If Stash can expand its user base and keep its current users engaged, it could eventually pose a serious threat to incumbent Robo-advisors.

 FinTechs in general were enjoying strong growth with its customer base before the coronavirus pandemic hit.
 This has since accelerated with a lot of knowledge workers (mostly millennials) continue to work from home.
 Stash continues to attract users during the pandemic due to its diversified offerings and in March 2020, it saw customer deposits surge 50 percent and account openings increase 35 percent compared with February.

-In addition during the depths of the pandemic in early 2Q 2020, where FinTech deals dipped, as investors typically are more likely to invest in established companies rather than chance with a brand new company, Stash was able to secure a USD 112 million in funding which will go towards customer acquisition and raising brand awareness.
+In addition during the depths of the pandemic in early 2Q 2020, where FinTech deals dipped, as investors typically are more likely to invest in established companies rather than chance with a brand new company, Stash was able to secure a $112 million in funding which will go towards customer acquisition and raising brand awareness.
 This funding round shows that the company is performing well relative to its peers, thanks to its diversified product offering and sustainable business model.

 ## Recommendations

-With over 4.5 million users and USD 1 billion+ in assets under management, Stash is in an enviable position and it should fare well in the long term as its business model and large customer base are positioned to support sustainable growth.
+With over 4.5 million users and $1 billion+ in assets under management, Stash is in an enviable position and it should fare well in the long term as its business model and large customer base are positioned to support sustainable growth.

 In order to ensure that it competes well in the long term as the incumbents are also strategizing on capturing the same markets, I would recommend that Stash considers adding **Cryptocurrencies** services on its platform.
 A cryptocurrency is a digital or virtual currency that is secured by cryptography, which makes it nearly impossible to counterfeit or double-spend.